Christina Ryan Claypool Blog _______ The Road Less Traveled and other Stories

 There is a famous quotation that’s been circulating for decades, it says, “Unforgiveness is like drinking poison and expecting the other person to die.”
 Our health truly can be affected.
 “Studies have found that the act of forgiveness can reap huge rewards…lowering the risk of heart attack; improving cholesterol levels and sleep; and reducing pain, blood pressure and levels of anxiety, depression and stress,” this according to the article, “Forgiveness: Your Health Depends on it” from www.johnhopkins.org.

-But back to the “Chicken Soup for the Soul: The Forgiveness Fix book,” which was released on Nov.
-5, 2019.
-This is my third title as a contributor for this inspirational series of uplifting books.
-I’m beyond thrilled to have my story of embracing forgiveness as one of the 101 stories included.
+Liesl taught me these truths and this and other wisdom she shared with me was recently published in the new “Chicken Soup for the Soul: 101 Ways to Think Positive book, which was released on Jan.
+7, 2025.
+This is my eighth title as a contributor for this inspirational series of uplifting books.
+I’m beyond thrilled to have my story, “Liesl’s Life Lessons” especially her wisdom about forgiveness included.
 After all, for a girl who once was a champion grudge holder, this seems like a consummate testimony to the extraordinary power of God’s grace.

 Christina Ryan Claypool is an award-winning freelance journalist, Chicken Soup for the Soul contributor, and author who has been featured on Joyce Meyer Ministries Enjoying Everyday Life TV Show and CBN’s 700 Club.
 Her recent inspirational book, “Secrets of the Pastor’s Wife: A Novel” is available on all major online retail outlets.
 Amazon link.